kyverno/website/content/en/policies/best-practices/disallow_default_namespace.md

         - Job
         - StatefulSet
     validate:
-      message: "A namespace is required for podcontrollers"
+      message: "A namespace is required for pod controllers."
       pattern:
         metadata:
           namespace: "?*"
 ```